StateoftheArt2020/SotA-Space-Apps-2020/README.md

 - Location: Aaruush - Bangalore
 - Members: Tanya Sabarwal and Piyush Mohan (2)

 Code for Html and Css have been added for the part of Animation.
-(FURTHER CODE TO BE ADDED LATER)
+(STILL IN PROGRESS)